SAVE/EXPORT FILE FORMATS

 - Place the recorded audio as an Audio Clip in the Playlist.

-- Render the project to audio as shown here.
+- Render the project to audio as shown below.

 We recommend watching the video

 A Digital Show and Tell (by Monty @ Xiph.org) to learn about how digital audio works.
-It will help you to understand what is and is not important on the audio settings.
+It will help you to understand why more and higher settings for 'everything' is not necessarily better.

-- Total Time - Shows total time length of the song to be exported.
+- Total Time - Shows total time length of the song, pattern or selection to be exported in H:M:S.

 - Disk Space - Shows the disk space required to hold exported audio file/s.
 If more than one save format is selected in the Output panel the combined total is reported.

 Select the output format/s for the project render.
-To save in more than one format simply select multiple options on this panel.
+To save in more than one format simply select multiple options.

 NOTE: Sample rate - The output (Mixer) sample rate is set in the Audio Settings window.

+- WAV - Wave (Lossless Uncompressed Audio).
 Wave is a lossless audio format and preferred for handling audio in a production environment (use it to save all your samples, sounds and archive material).
-The drop-down menu contains bit-depth options for the exported wave file:
+The drop-down menu contains bit-depth options for the exported wave file.

 - 16-Bit integer wave is the highest-quality audio file compatible with a wide range of playback devices.
 It's also the CD audio format so if you want to create audio files compatible with CD